Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse detector DELIGHT: Dedicated Detectors at the 100 TeV FCC-hh

 The detector design for FCC-hh is not yet finalized.
 For our work, we follow the detector placement guidelines outlined in Ref.~\cite{Mangano:2017tke,Mangano:2022ukr}, which suggests that the detector will be placed from $z\in[-25,25]$\,m.
 Keeping this in mind and assuming that a buffer length of 25\,m will be sufficient for shielding, we propose to place the forward detector at $z = 50$\,m.
-In case, it is not entirely feasible to veto the backgrounds with a 25\,m buffer length, we also provide two additional configurations with $z = 75$\,m and 100\,m, as listed in Table~\ref{tab:proposal}.
+In case, it is not entirely feasible to veto the backgrounds with a 25\,m buffer length\,\footnote{The FCC-hh collider is expected to have higher background rates than the current LHC runs due to both an increased centre-of-mass energy of 100\,TeV and higher instantaneous luminosity.
+The specifications of the FCC-hh beam dimensions are not finalized or published yet to the best of our knowledge, which will affect how close to the IP we can place the detector.
+Therefore, a disclaimer is that the detector placement at 50\,m from the IP is subject to further studies of proper shielding materials to reduce the background at such a short distance and also the details of the beamline dimensions.}, we also provide two additional configurations with $z = 75$\,m and 100\,m, as listed in Table~\ref{tab:proposal}.
+We show a schematic visualization of the various proposed positions and geometries of the FOREHUNT and DELIGHT detectors at the FCC-hh in Fig.\,\ref{fig:forehunt_delight} for a better understanding of the readers.